rijnb/chatty-server/public/welcome-message.md

 . . .

 Your queries are not shared outside TomTom and the conversations and prompts are stored in your local browser only.
 You can start chatting in the box below.
 Click on `(?)` in the top menu for instructions and release notes.

-**Note:** The conversation model is currently fixed to `gpt-35-turbo` to improve responsiveness of the system and reduce operational cost significantly.
+**Note:** The conversation model defaults to `gpt-35-turbo` to improve responsiveness of the system (and reduce operational cost).

 There's a Slack channel `tomtom-chatgpt` where you can post questions or share ideas on using Chatty.